 If you are caring for or helping someone with a disability and that person has his own assets or is about to receive money from an injury settlement or other source, you may also need to provide assistance in ensuring the financial windfall does not cause a loss of access to benefits.

 Whatever the source of the money, it is also important to ensure property and assets can be managed appropriately in case the person with special needs cannot take day-to-day control over caring for the assets.

 The special needs planning process will vary depending upon whether you are making only financial arrangements for a person with a disability or whether you are making provisions for guardianship and ongoing care.

 To protect a person with special needs financially, a special needs trust is generally created.
 This is a specific type of trust and there are legal formalities which must be followed, so it is best to get legal help.

 How Can an Oklahoma City, OK Special Needs Planning Lawyer Help?

 Parman & Easterday works hard to help you ensure you can provide day-to-day care and/or financial support for a person in your life who has a disability.
-If you live in or around Oklahoma City, OK or Kansas City, KS, we can provide you with the guidance you need to provide for a person with special needs and to ensure you do not accidentally jeopardize any benefits which that person may be receiving.
+If you live in or around Oklahoma City, OK. we can provide you with the guidance you need to provide for a person with special needs and to ensure you do not accidentally jeopardize any benefits which that person may be receiving.